spxbhuhb/zakadabar-stack/doc/guides/android/Introduction.md

 shared, so it is possible to define most database related operations in the main project and use them in client code.

-For a working example check the
+For a working example check the "Sqlite Bundle" cookbook recipe.